craftcms/docs/docs/4.x/extend/project-config.md

 ## Is Project Config Support Right for You?

-Before adding project config support to your component, consider the tradeoff: components that are managed by the project config [should](../project-config.md#production-changes-reverted) only be editable by admins on development environments.
+Before adding project config support to your component, consider the tradeoff: components that are managed by the project config [should](../project-config.md#production-changes-reverted) only be editable by administrators in development environments.

 Ask yourself: